fgcz/PyFGCZ/README.rst

 References
 ----------

-FCC - An automated rule-based processing tool for life science data, Simon Barkow-Oesterreicher, Can Türker and Christian Panse, Source Code for Biology and Medicine20138:3 `DOI: 10.1186/1751-0473-8-3`__.
+*FCC - An automated rule-based processing tool for life science data*, Simon Barkow-Oesterreicher, Can Türker and Christian Panse, Source Code for Biology and Medicine20138:3 `DOI: 10.1186/1751-0473-8-3`__.